ABOUT THE WALLACE CORRESPONDENCE PROJECT'S METADATA AND TRANSCRIPTS IN EPSILON

 What we Catalogue & Transcribe

 The WCP aims to locate, digitise, catalogue, transcribe, interpret, and publish Wallace's surviving correspondence, other manuscripts (e.g., notebooks), and sketches, but not his marginalia in printed works.
-Epsilon contains only his correspondence, so it is that which we will focus on below.
+Epsilon contains only his correspondence, so it is that which we will discuss below.

 The WCP catalogues all known surviving letters (including published excerpts) sent to or written by Wallace - including the original envelopes and any enclosures.
 We also catalogue selected letters between others which pertain to Wallace (e.g., a letter from Charles Darwin to Thomas Henry Huxley which discusses Wallace), and letters written by Wallace's close relatives (parents and children) which contain information useful to scholars studying Wallace's life.

-In addition to the above, we catalogue letters which we have some information about and are reasonably sure still exist, even if we do not know their contents.
+In addition to letters we have copies of, we also catalogue letters which we have some information about and are reasonably sure still exist, even if we do not know their contents.
 For example, letters sold at auction in the last c.
 20 years, where we only know the sender, recipient and date.

 We transcribe all textual documents.
 Some enclosures are not textual (e.g., photographs), so we describe, rather than transcribe, them.